ashleydavis/Fluent-Behaviour-Tree/README.md

 ## Creating a Behaviour Tree

-A behaviour tree is created thorough the API provided by *BehaviourTreeBuilder*.
+A behaviour tree is created through *BehaviourTreeBuilder*.
 The tree is returned when the *Build* function is called.

 	using FluentBehaviourTree;